Desalination And Other Water Treatment

 Hydrex™ Chemical Conditioning Products for Membrane Systems

-Approved by leading international membrane manufacturers, the Hydrex™ 4000 range offers specifically formulated chemicals that keep membranes free of scale and bacterial growth, and aid in extending membrane life.
+The HYDREX™ 4000 range is approved by leading international membrane manufacturers.
+It offers specifically formulated chemicals that keep reverse osmosis membranes free of scale and bacterial growth, and aid in extending membrane life.
 Suitable for any membrane process, these chemicals play an important role during each stage of a plant's life cycle, from pre-treatment to preservation.